CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/ORP.3 Sensitization and training.md

 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements are in line with the state of the art in the field of awareness and training.
+Together with the basic requirements, the following requirements are in line with the state of the art in the area of ​​awareness and training.
 They SHOULD be implemented in principle.

 #### ORP.3.A4 Designing an information security awareness and training program